 Reports show that Joseph was killed in battled fighting for the British.

-Of a puzzling nature, Joseph Burnett is listed in the 1790 Rutherford County census and is shown as living near Jesse Burnett.
+Of a puzzling nature, a Joseph Burnett is listed in the 1790 Rutherford County census and is shown as living near Jesse Burnett.
 I believe this Joseph to be a son of Jesse.
 There also seems to be a female and a young male living with Jesse in 1790 that were not his children.
-This could possible be the family of slain brother Joseph.
+This could possibly be the family of slain brother Joseph.

 Thomas Burnett’s wife remarried a Gasperson shortly after Thomas’ death, therefore Jesse would not have to be housing that family.

 Margaret Else (estimated birth of 1740) was rumored to be he first wife of Thomas Burnet and was reputed to have ridden a white horse to the battlefield on that October day in 1780.
 She was in search of relatives and loved ones.
 A Dutch woman, she later married a Warren.
 In “This Was My Valley,” Fred.
 M. Burnett wrote: “She must have been an intrepid woman, with the courage and resourcefulness required to live in the wilderness, for Granny Else left for those to come after her a legend that she rode a white stallion alone to Kings Mountain seeking and finding her men who had joined other riflemen in the Revolutionary engagement.
 She did not know a battle had been fought until she met the hardy patriots returning from it.
 She was so sure she would find them alive, she brought food and clothing with her.
 She found them near Lincolnton on their way home.”
 Obviously the original Granny Else was Margaret Else, not Peggy Null (see next paragraph) because of the ages of the two women on that October 7, 1780 date.
+Peggy Null was less than a year old when the Battle of Kings Mountain occurred.
 To add to this confusion, both women were named Margaret Peggy (Margaret Peggy Else and Margaret Peggy Null).
 I think she was married to some member of the Burnet’s, possibly an older generation than Thomas , if not to Thomas born in 1735.
 She was said to have crossed the Atlantic as a young woman with her family on the same vessel as the elder Thomas Burnet (father of the Thomas Burnet brother of Jesse and Joseph).

 Captain Philip Null was one of the Colonial Revolutionary War heroes, having fought most of the major wars in the conflict.
 He himself had his throat cut earlier in the war in North Carolina and was found and nursed to health by his wife Anna Marie Margaret Bushong (her parents had migrated from Germany two generations before).
 Philip and Margaret had a first child, a daughter named Margaret Peggy Null born on August 22, 1780.
 She was about seven weeks old when the Battle of Kings Mountain was fought.
 Her father was the second generation in America from a French Hugenot family which had moved from the Alsace/Lorraine area of Germany.
 The Nulls had settled along the South Fork of the Catawba, west of present day Lincolnton, North Carolina.
 Philip’s land was directly west of where the battle of Ramsaur’s Mill was fought.
 The Null farm was about thirty miles east of the Burnet farm.